 Where: 171 LakePoint Pkwy, Cartersville, GA 30121 | (470) 315-0155

-411: This is the newest addition to the Terminus Wake Park.
+411: This inflatable water playground is the newest addition to the Terminus Wake Park.

 Where: 7000 Lanier Islands Pkwy, Buford, GA 30518

-When: Open 7 days a week Memorial Day through Labor Day at 10am.
+When: Open 7 days a week Memorial Day through early August at 10 am.

 Prices: Children 2 and under are free.
-Regular admission is $42 for adults and kids over 42”; $31 for shorter kids and seniors.
+Regular admission is $45 for adults and kids over 48”; $31 for shorter kids, military and seniors.
 Come after 4pm to save.
 FastPass is $15.
 Cheaper tickets available for beach-only access.
 Dining passes available.

 411: Enjoy movies on the beach, beach access, live entertainment, over a dozen wet rides, slides, and attractions, including Wild Waves- Georgia’s largest wave pool, several amusement rides, interactive games, shows and more.
 42” for most rides; 48” for a handful of thrill rides.
 Tubes and lockers available for a charge.